flexera-public/policy_templates/cost/aws/idle_compute_instances/README.md

 # AWS Idle Compute Instances Policy

+## Deprecated

+This policy is no longer being updated.
+The [AWS Rightsize EC2 Instances](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/rightsize_ec2_instances/) policy now includes this functionality and is the recommended policy for getting idle compute recommendations.

+## What It Does

 This Policy Template checks for idle instance in AWS EC2 and then terminates them upon approval.

 ## Prerequisites